murdockma/murdockma/README.md

 <!-- About me -->
 Hey there 👋

 I'm Michael, a Senior at CU Boulder studying Computer and Information Science.
-This account is used for housing repositories consisting of personal and school-related projects
+This account is used for housing repositories consisting of personal and school-related projects.